Thursday, 28 Jun 2018

 Why use it?
 One of the biggest advantages of professionally designed tests is that they allow students and teachers to see where they are in relation to larger groups, whether across the state, nationally or internationally.
 Teachers and school leaders can use standardised test data to guide school improvement, while educational agencies can use it to drive system improvement.

 Looking to delve deeper into assessments?
-Time is running out to apply for the Graduate Certificate of Education: Assessment of Student Learning.
+Time is running out to apply for the Graduate Certificate in Education: Assessment of Student Learning.

 Our next course starts on 16 July, so apply now to secure your place!
 For more information, get in touch with our student support team at email@example.com or call +61 3 9277 5717.